RayhanaAkterDev/crisis-vault/LinkedIn Materials/My First LinkedIn Post on HTML Learning.md

-### 📝 Draft: HTML Learning Summary Post

-Here's a first version you can edit or post once your LinkedIn is ready:

----

-🌐 **HTML Fundamentals: My First Frontend Milestone!**

-As part of my frontend journey, I’ve completed the full core of HTML.
-This phase helped me understand how websites are structured and how content is presented meaningfully and accessibly.

-✅ Topics I’ve covered:

-- Basic HTML document structure (`<!DOCTYPE>`, `<head>`, `<body>`)
-- Text formatting using headings, paragraphs, span
-- Lists and links (unordered, ordered, anchor tags)
-- Media elements: images, audio, video, iframe
-- HTML tables for displaying structured data
+👋 **Hello LinkedIn!
+I'm officially starting my Web Development Journey!** 🚀

+I’m Rayhana Akter Sumaya — a CSE student with a strong passion for building beautiful, accessible websites.
+I’ve just completed the **HTML Fundamentals** phase of my learning, and I wanted to mark this milestone by sharing my progress publicly.

+📚 So far, I’ve learned to:

+- Structure web pages using clean, semantic HTML
+- Work with text, lists, links, images, and media
-- Forms and advanced form elements with validation
+- Build forms with validation and accessibility
-- Semantic tags like `<header>`, `<nav>`, `<main>`, etc.
-- Block vs inline elements
+- Understand block vs inline elements and HTML entities
-- Accessibility basics (alt text, labels, ARIA)
-- HTML entities like `&lt;`, `&copy;`, and more

-🧠 For each topic, I:
+🔧 Behind the scenes:

-- Took notes in Obsidian in my own words
+- I’ve kept organized notes in Obsidian
-- Practiced by building small demos and components
+- Practiced each topic with mini projects
-- Organized everything in my GitHub repo
+- Documented everything in a GitHub repo

-🎯 Next up: CSS fundamentals!
+🎯 **Next Step**: CSS Foundations — layouts, styling, and responsiveness!

+This is just the beginning.
+I’m here to **learn, grow, and connect** with the tech community.
+If you're also learning frontend, feel free to connect — let’s grow together! 💬

-#frontend #webdevelopment #html #codingjourney #100DaysOfCode #learntocode #cse
+#webdevelopment #frontend #html #cse #codingjourney #100DaysOfCode #learntocode #womenintech